Cornelia Parker: Career

+In 2001, Parker was invited to make a piece for the New British Galleries at the V&A. She made Breathless II using squashed defunct instruments that would make up a brass band, and suspended them.
+She wanted to "rob them of their breath, because they were already breathless, but then to elevate them again and give them a new life again as a ceiling rose".

 In 2009, for the opening of Jupiter Artland, a sculpture park near Edinburgh, Parker created a firework display titled Nocturne: A Moon Landing containing a lunar meteorite.
 Therefore, the moon "landed on Jupiter".
 The following year Parker made Landscape with Gun and Tree for Jupiter Artland, a nine-metre-tall cast iron and Corten steel shotgun leaning against a tree.
 It was inspired by the painting Mr and Mrs Andrews by Thomas Gainsborough, where Mr Andrews poses with a gun slung over his arm.
 The shotgun used in the piece is a facsimile of the one owned by Robert Wilson, one of the founders of Jupiter Artland.